 Pandemic will cause fear and distress for many people.
 The usual methods of pastoral care may be limited by the need to isolate and quarantine, or by the limited number of pastoral care providers who are available to provide pastoral ministry.
 Chaplains and ministers will be frustrated by the inability to provide spiritual presence and comfort without physical presence.
 Again, we must rely on creativity and electronic media to assist us when physical presence is impossible.
-Providing a sense of hope will be essential and challenging

-The usual forms of pastoral care may be limited During war, prisoners-of-war often provided morale to each other by tapping on pipes and other forms of communication when they were unable to see each other or talk to each other.
+The usual forms of pastoral care may be limited

+During war, prisoners-of-war often provided morale to each other by tapping on pipes and other forms of communication when they were unable to see each other or talk to each other.